lovnishverma/Python-Getting-Started/readme.md

 ---

 > *"The best part about this collection is the progressive difficulty.
-Each notebook builds on the previous one perfectly.
-Went from knowing nothing about ML to building my own neural networks!"*
+Each notebook builds on the previous one perfectly."*
 >
-> **— Aditya Bathla, Database Engineer @ Comviva**
+> **— Saurabh Bharti, Project Associate @ IIT ROPAR**
 > ⭐⭐⭐⭐⭐

 ---